NoahStolk/ddinfo-web/README.md

 The purpose of the project is to make it easier for players to play and understand the game, and to provide a platform for the community to create and share custom spawnsets (levels), mods, participate in custom leaderboards, and a lot more.

-While the project provides many ways to practice and modify the game, it does **not** encourage cheating.
+While the project provides many ways to practice and modify the game, it does **not** allow you to cheat, or encourage cheating at all.
 You are also asked to not redistribute the game assets, and only use them for modding purposes.

 Most of these features have been discussed with the community and the developer of Devil Daggers (Sorath), some of which have been done in collaboration.